Dear Students

 And I stand with those people of Gaza, Syria, Sudan, the Sahal and other places who are innocent, oppressed, fearful and hungry.
 They need our help, no strings attached.
 I call on all members of the United Nations to get past the rhetoric and leap to action.

 FInally, diversity, inclusion, equity, justice, and empathy are simple, universal goals that decent human beings try to live by.
-Our professional organizations—CELA, ASLA, CSLA, IFLA—all uphold them.
+Our professional organizations (CELA, ASLA, CSLA, IFLA) all uphold them.

-Today, Trump rules with brutality alongside a corporate monarchy (on display at his inauguration) blending reactionary and radical right beliefs.
-He and his subordinates pummel the American people and the global community with incessant lying, while retribution against challengers is swift and merciless.
-Although the judiciary is wavering, the three branches of U.S. government seem to be tumbling toward a functional plutocracy, where key decisions are made by the super-rich.
+Today, he rules with brutality alongside a corporate monarchy (on display at his inauguration) blending reactionary and radical right beliefs.
+He and his subordinates pummel the American people and the global community with incessant lying and randomly chaotic decisions, while retribution against challengers is swift and merciless.
+Absolute fidelity from associates and confidents is mandatory—a hallmark of fascism.

 Fascism is at our bedside.